nealaqn/nealaqn/README.md

 - 👋 Hi, I’m @nealaqn and welcome to my GitHub page! 👋
 - 👀 I’m interested in expanding my knowledge on JavaScript!
-- 🌱 I’m currently studying in British Columbia Institute of Technology (BCIT)
+- 🌱 I’m recent graduate from British Columbia Institute of Technology (BCIT)

 <!---
 nealaqn/nealaqn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.